 Compare ISO 13485:2016 to ISO 13485:2003

-The first big change is is that ISo 13485 now requires application of a risk based approach in establishing and maintaining a QMS.
+The first big change is the application of a risk-based approach in establishing and maintaining a QMS.

-ISO 13485:2016 expands upon 2003, requiring more processes to identify that individuals are competent, that they are provided with any necessary training, and make sure that personnel, and their roles are documented.
+The newest version of the standard expands upon the 2003 version, requiring more processes to identify that individuals are competent, that they are provided with any necessary training, and make sure that personnel, and their roles are documented.

 The 2016 version of 13485 has better aligned with the FDA.

-ISO 13485:2003 had no criteria regarding the requirements for maintaining documentation regarding design and development, in the new revision, ISO 13485:2016, these requirements are defined.
+The old standard had no criteria regarding the requirements for maintaining documentation regarding design and development, in the new revision, these requirements are defined

 There are several new requirements as it relates to purchasing.
 New requirements address the following:

 - Actions to be taken when purchasing requirements are not met